InfoQ

-Information quality (InfoQ) is the potential of a data set to achieve a specific (scientific or practical) goal using a given empirical analysis method.
+Information quality (InfoQ) is the extent to which a data set can help achieve a specific scientific or practical goal when it is used with a particular empirical analysis method.

 Definition

-Formally, the definition is InfoQ = U(X,f|g) where X is the data, f the analysis method, g the goal and U the utility function.
-InfoQ is different from data quality and analysis quality, but is dependent on these components and on the relationship between them.
+InfoQ is often expressed as InfoQ = U(X,f|g), where X is the data, f is the analysis method, g is the goal, and U is the utility function.
+In simpler terms, it describes how useful a given set of data is for answering a particular question with a particular method.
+InfoQ is related to both data quality and analysis quality, but it is not the same as either one; it depends on the quality of the data, the suitability of the analysis, and how well the data, method, and goal fit together.

-InfoQ has been applied in a wide range of domains like healthcare, customer surveys, data science programs, advanced manufacturing and Bayesian network applications.
+InfoQ has been applied in fields including healthcare, customer surveys, data science programmes, advanced manufacturing, and Bayesian network applications.

-Kenett and Shmueli (2014) proposed eight dimensions to help assess InfoQ and various methods for increasing InfoQ: Data resolution, Data structure, Data integration, Temporal relevance, Chronology of data and goal, Generalization, Operationalization, Communication.
+Kenett and Shmueli (2014) proposed eight dimensions to help assess InfoQ and various methods for increasing InfoQ: data resolution, data structure, data integration, temporal relevance, chronology of data and goal, generalization, operationalization, and communication.